 If you go during the summer it is a good idea to plan the day in Nerja and enjoy some of its beaches.

-If you are in the area you cannot miss the opportunity to discover the Archaeological compound Dolmens of Antequera built approximately during the Copper Age (2500 BC); you can also visit the Wolf Park, a guided tour in a natural park in Andalusia to watch the wolves and take pretty pictures.
+If you are in the area you cannot miss the opportunity to discover the Archaeological compound Dolmens of Antequera built approximately during the Neolitic and the Copper Age; you can also visit the Wolf Park, a guided tour in a natural park in Andalusia to watch the wolves and take pretty pictures.

 To visit the Caminito del Rey you need to have a reservation.

 If you decide to spend the day in the area you can eat in the restaurant El Mirador de Ardales, in El Kiosko or in the Bar La Cantina.
 From there you have access to fantastic hiking trails, one of them after a tunnel that crosses the mountain.

 Do not forget your camera or you’ll regret it.

 Before getting to Ronda you can make a stop in this beautiful white village for lunch.

 Very recommended visit if you like good food and situated midway of El Chorro and Ronda.